What is a sinus X-ray?

-The passages will look black on an X-ray of healthy sinuses.
-This is because they are filled with air, which appears black on X-rays.
-A grey or white area on the X-ray of the sinuses indicates a problem.
-Most often, this is due to fluid or inflammation in the sinuses.
+A sinus X-ray helps doctors detect problems with the sinuses.
+Sinuses are normally filled with air, so the passages will appear black on an X-ray of healthy sinuses.
+A gray or white area on an X-ray of the sinuses indicates a problem.
+This is most often due to inflammation or a buildup of fluid in the sinuses.

 A sinus X-ray may also be called X-ray of the sinuses or paranasal sinus radiography.
-Sinus X-rays are a noninvasive test that can be completed quickly and with little discomfort or pain.
+It’s a noninvasive test that can be completed quickly and with little discomfort or pain.

 Symptoms of sinusitis include: